karekoho/valgrind-container/README.md

 ```
 root@e5215faf4f73:/valgrind#
 ```
-You should now compile your project for the container's platform (x86_64) and run valgrind as usual.
+You should now compile your project for the container's platform (x86_64) and run Valgrind as usual.
 The container has basic build tools installed:
 - dpkg-dev (>= 1.17.11)
 - g++ (>= 4:5.2)